vossstef/VIC20Nano/README.md

 ``` or LOAD "xyz.600",8,1```   (Block 3)<br>
 ``` LOAD "xyz.A00",8,1```   (Block 5)<br>
 Start Game by command: SYS40960 (general start Address for Cartridge Slot)<br> or better perform a Reset via OSD.<br>
-There are also some cartridge games on D64 Image with a loader that themselves further reload the needed RAM regions and autostart.<br> A loaded Cartridge can be exited by disabling memory region $A000 + Reset via OSD.<br>
+There are also some cartridge games on D64 Image with a loader that themselves further reload the needed RAM regions and autostart.<br> A loaded Cartridge can be exited by disabling memory region $A000 + Reset via OSD.
+In order to trial another game just activate again (after reset !) the $A000 memory and load another game.

 ## Push Button utilization
 * S2 Reset (for Flasher)<br>